top of page

 DAY FIVE

-Meet the Greeters: Start your day with a hearty country breakfast at at Highway 56 in Altamont.
+Meet the Greeters: Start your day with a hearty country breakfast at at Highway 56 Coffee in Altamont.
 Grab a picnic lunch-to-go while you’re there.
 Then come back into town and follow the brown park signs to the Savage Gulf West entrance, where a short trail (with a unique spiral staircase!) brings you to Greeter Falls, one of the region’s most popular waterfalls and swimming hole.
 Beware of slippery rocks!
 On the way, be sure to take the 500-foot side trail to see the foundations of the Greeter Homestead, and learn about the Greeter family’s role in area history.
 (If it’s not swimming weather, try the short alternate trail to Greeter’s upper falls, where you can learn about the lumber and grist mill that operated on this site for many decades, and about the Chickamauga Trace, an original Native American footpath that crossed the river near here.)

 It’s a Big Creek!
 After your time at the Falls, follow the Greeter Trail up and east one mile to a 270º overlook of Big Creek Gulf, one of the most impressive overlooks in this part of the park.
 Retrace your steps to the parking area,